PedroJoTe/CSLabs/README.md

 ModulPraktikumControlUnsrat

 ## DODOKU
-DODOKU is a small bridge between microcontroller and computer, it's help computer to communicate with the microcontroller via usb-port,
+DODOKU is a small bridge between microcontroller and computer, it helps computer to communicate with the microcontroller via usb-port,